FAQ: Overhydration: Am I at risk?

 Mild symptoms include a decreased ability to think, swelling (e.g. hands/fingers), headaches, nausea and poor balance.

-Severe symptoms include confusion, seizure and coma.
+Severe symptoms include confusion, seizure and coma, even death!

 Causes of hyponatraemia: